keresztalina/cds_lang_4/README.md

 ## Methods
 The purpose of this script is to run an existing model on new data using a ```HuggingFace``` pipeline and then visualizing the data for easy understanding.
 First, the data is loaded and reformatted for processing by the model.
 Then, the script loops through every headline, applies the classifier to it, and extracts the emotion with the greatest likelihood.
 This information is then collected into a dataframe.

-In order to summarize the distribution of emotion across
+In order to summarize the distribution of emotion across all of the data, the proportion of each emotion is calculated, the table and plot saved.
+In order to summarize the distribution of emotion across *only* the fake and *only* the real news, the same calculation is made but with headlines belonging to each category separated.
+Here, too, the table and plot is finally saved.

 ## Usage
 ### Prerequisites